The Warping module is a feature of the Output Setup. It is there to let you distort an output to adjust it precisely on your projection surface.

 To use the warping feature, your output needs to be in "Setup" mode (the more advanced one, accessible fromor Output → Setup...).

-Perspective warping mode
+Perspective warping

 - On the right, select "Perspective" for the Warping type (it's the default one).